MightyCall Mobile MightyCall Mobile AppGoogle Play

 Caller ID & Spam is Set to “None”

-This sounds like an incredibly odd reason, but users have reported that sometimes the caller ID function gets automatically set to “None”, which means it will never function.
-As a result, when you try to make calls, the call drops immediately.
-This can be very very frustrating for users who have not set it up that way themselves, as they may not be aware that this is an issue.
+This sounds like an incredibly odd reason, but users have reported that the caller ID function sometimes automatically sets to “None,” which means it never works.
+As a result, when you try to make a call, it drops immediately.
+This can be very, very frustrating for users who have not set it up that way themselves, as they may not be aware that this is an issue.

 Set Caller ID & Spam to “Phone.”
-This will be in a different part of each type of phone but should be in the Caller ID section.
+This will be in a different section for each phone type, but it should be in the Caller ID section.

 Your operating system is no longer being supported